Custom Dashboards and Widgets

 • PDF

-You can now create your own dashboards in Solve!
+You can create your own custom dashboards in our web UI.

-If you have Solve Admin permissions in the Security Policy Pane, these dashboards can be published so other users in your organization can access them.
+If you have the Manage Web Application permission in the Security Policy pane, you can publish these dashboards for other users in your organization to access.
 If you are not an admin, you can create dashboards for your own use.

 • All: Displays metrics for both User Experience and Resources.
 This is the default display unless you change the default.